 The MBA Career Management Center at the Wisconsin School of Business provides a full range of services, giving you the tools for success.
-We are dedicated to helping each student land the internship and full-time position that are the best fit for them.
-At the same time, we help you develop the personal and professional skills that will enable you to manage your career throughout a lifetime.
+We are dedicated to helping each student land their ideal internship and full-time position.
+We also help you develop the personal and professional skills to manage your lifelong career.

-Career management programming is delivered in a strategic sequence that readies you for each stage of the journey.
-You are expected to meet with your career coach at regular intervals.
-In addition, you will have easy access to the professionals in our Career Management Center, who are available to consult with you on any aspect of your job search and career planning—even beyond graduation.
+We deliver career management content in a strategic sequence that readies you for each stage of the journey.
+You'll meet with your career coach regularly.
+You will also have easy access to the professionals in our Career Management Center, who are available to consult with you on any aspect of your job search and career planning—even beyond graduation.

-In the summer prior to arriving on campus, you will participate in Jump Start.
-This is a set of online modules and assignments designed to give you foundational skills and a running start on your career.
+In the summer before you arrive on campus, you will participate in a set of online assignments designed to give you foundational skills and a running start on your career.
 You will also start working with a Wisconsin MBA Program career coach.

-In the first year of your MBA program, you will focus on landing and preparing for success in a summer internship.
-The summer internship is an opportunity to experience your chosen field firsthand and build a professional network.
+In year one, you will focus on landing and preparing for success in a summer internship—an opportunity to experience your chosen field firsthand and build a professional network.
 Many summer internships lead to full-time job offers after graduation.